Evaluating Resource Allocation Efficiency: A Front-Line Manager's Guide

 1. Resource Mapping and Analysis

-• Document team members' skills and expertise levels
+• Document team members' skills and expertise

-• Identify current resource allocation patterns
+• Identify current allocation patterns

 • Map resources against strategic priorities

-• Note any skill gaps or overutilization
+• Note skill gaps or overutilization

 2. Implementation Strategies